-- (ii) contains a drug or drugs in the same amounts, of the same active ingredients and in an equivalent dosage form as the product directed by the prescription; and - (iii) contains a drug or drugs of acceptable equivalent therapeutic effectiveness as the product directed by the prescription; - (m) "intern" means a person who is registered as a pharmacist intern pursuant to section 18; - (n) "licensed pharmacist" means a member who holds a valid licence issued pursuant to section 18; - (o) "manager" means the licensed pharmacist who has been designated by the proprietor of a proprietary pharmacy to have authority over and be responsible for the operation of the pharmacy and who is named in the permit issued for the pharmacy as the manager; - (p) "member" means a member of the college who is in good standing; - (q) "minister" means the member of Executive Council to whom for the time being the administration of this Act is assigned; - (r) "permit" means a permit issued pursuant to section 19; - (s) "pharmacy" means a place where drugs are prepared, compounded, dispensed or sold by retail; - (t) "practitioner" means a duly qualified medical practitioner, dentist, veterinarian or other health care professional whose profession is prescribed in the regulations as authorized to issue prescriptions; - (u) "prescription" means an authorization given by a practitioner directing that a stated amount of any drug or mixture of drugs specified in it be dispensed for the person or animal named in the authorization; - (v) "proprietor" means a person who controls the operation of a proprietary pharmacy; - (w) "proprietary pharmacy" means a retail pharmacy that is not a publicly operated pharmacy; - (x) "publicly operated pharmacy" means a pharmacy that is operated as part of or in conjunction with the operation of a hospital, community health centre, special-care home or correctional institution if the pharmacy is operated by: - (i) the government of Saskatchewan or the government of Canada; or - (ii) a regional health authority or an affiliate, as defined in The Regional Health Services Act; - (y) "record" includes any information that is recorded or stored in any medium or by means of any device, including a computer or electronic media; - (z) "register" means the register kept pursuant to section 16;
+- (ii) contains a drug or drugs in the same amounts, of the same active ingredients and in an equivalent dosage form as the product directed by the prescription; and - (iii) contains a drug or drugs of acceptable equivalent therapeutic effectiveness as the product directed by the prescription; - (m) "intern" means a person who is registered as a pharmacist intern or pharmacy technician intern pursuant to section 18; - (n) "licensed pharmacist" means a member who is registered as a licensed pharmacist and holds a valid licence issued pursuant to section 18; - (n.1) "licensed pharmacy technician" means a member who is registered as a licensed pharmacy technician and holds a valid licence issued pursuant to section 18; - (o) "manager" means the licensed pharmacist who has been designated by the proprietor of a proprietary pharmacy to have authority over and be responsible for the operation of the pharmacy and who is named in the permit issued for the pharmacy as the manager; - (p) "member" means a member of the college who is in good standing; - (q) "minister" means the member of Executive Council to whom for the time being the administration of this Act is assigned; - (r) "permit" means a permit issued pursuant to section 19; - (s) "pharmacy" means a place where drugs are prepared, compounded, dispensed or sold by retail; - (t) "practitioner" means a duly qualified medical practitioner, dentist, veterinarian or other health care professional whose profession is prescribed in the regulations as authorized to issue prescriptions; - (u) "prescription" means an authorization given by a practitioner directing that a stated amount of any drug or mixture of drugs specified in it be dispensed for the person or animal named in the authorization; - (v) "proprietor" means a person who controls the operation of a proprietary pharmacy; - (w) "proprietary pharmacy" means a retail pharmacy that is not a publicly operated pharmacy; - (x) "publicly operated pharmacy" means a pharmacy that is operated as part of or in conjunction with the operation of a hospital, community health centre, special-care home or correctional institution if the pharmacy is operated by: - (i) the government of Saskatchewan or the government of Canada; or - (ii) the provincial health authority or an affiliate, as defined in The Provincial Health Authority Act;

-- (aa) "registrar" means the person appointed pursuant to subsection 11(2); - (bb) "regulatory bylaw" means a bylaw made for a purpose set out in subsection 14(2); - (cc) "sell" includes: - (i) advertising for sale; - (ii) exposing or keeping for sale; - (iii) selling or offering for sale, either directly or indirectly; or - (iv) offering or attempting to sell or barter using any device or scheme.
+- (y) "record" includes any information that is recorded or stored in any medium or by means of any device, including a computer or electronic media; - (z) "register" means the register kept pursuant to section 16; - (aa) "registrar" means the person appointed pursuant to subsection 11(2); - (bb) "regulatory bylaw" means a bylaw made: - (i) for a purpose set out in subsection 14(2); or - (ii) by the minister pursuant to section 52; - (cc) "sell" includes: - (i) advertising for sale; - (ii) exposing or keeping for sale; - (iii) selling or offering for sale, either directly or indirectly; or - (iv) offering or attempting to sell or barter using any device or scheme.

-1996, c.P-9.1, s.2; 2002, c.R-8.2, s.89; 2003, c.8,
+1996, c.P-9.1, s.2; 2002, c.R-8.2, s.89; 2003, c.8, s.3; 2015, c.17, s.6; 2017, cP-30.3, s.11-1; 2023, c6, s.15-2.